alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

 Going to also schedule a call with HS to clarify some questions that were raised.
 - Had a good planning meeting with ZI this morning.

+MS: Let's align with HS on this.
+We should create slide deck for what these papers are.

 ### Project-specific reflection

 - Writing for IceNet has been going OK, if a little slowly.
 Also ended up doing some reading for digital twins and made notes about it, as some of the messaging was potentially related.
 - Discussed the cross-cutting-messages approach with ZI, who is putting  together a timeline for the remaining two papers.

+MS: All the best!

 ### Notes to discuss during 1:1